Hannah Cockroft: 2012

-In May 2012, Hannah became the first Paralympic athlete to break a world record in the London Olympic Stadium, recording a time of 18.56 seconds to win the T34 100 metres.
+In May 2012, Cockroft became the first Paralympic athlete to break a world record in the London Olympic Stadium, recording a time of 18.56 seconds to win the T34 100 metres.
 She broke the record again at the Swiss National Championships later that month, finishing in 17.60 seconds.

-On 31 August 2012, Cockroft lined up in her first Paralympic Games final and won Great Britain's first track gold medal since 2004, and first track and field gold medal of the 2012 Summer Paralympics, winning the final of the 100 metres T34 in 18.05 seconds, a Paralympic record.
+On 31 August 2012, Cockroft competed in her first Paralympic Games final and won Great Britain's first track gold medal since 2004, and first track and field gold medal of the 2012 Summer Paralympics, winning the final of the 100 metres T34 in 18.05 seconds, a Paralympic record.
 On 6 September, she won another gold medal in 200 metres T34 in 31.90 seconds, also a Paralympic record.

 In honour of her achievements at London 2012, Royal Mail issued two postage stamps featuring Cockroft and painted two post boxes gold in her home town of Halifax.
 She was awarded the freedom of Calderdale at a homecoming event at the Halifax Piece Hall and was named an MBE in the 2013 New Year Honours.

 2013

-In 2013, Cockroft changed her coaching team to Australian-born Jenni Banks OAM.

 On 28 July, Cockroft won the T33/T34 100 metres race at the Anniversary Games at the Olympic Stadium with a stadium record time of 17.80 seconds.
 Later that month, at the IPC Athletics World Championships in Lyon, Cockroft retained both her T34 100 metres and T34 200 metres titles.

-Hannah was named in the 2013 BBC Sports Personality of the Year shortlist, coming 7th overall.
+Cockroft was named in the 2013 BBC Sports Personality of the Year shortlist, coming 7th overall.
 She was the first Paralympian to ever be nominated for the award outside of a Paralympic year.

 2014

 In March, Cockroft competed in and won a Sport Relief edition of Strictly Come Dancing, dancing with Pasha Kovalev.
 On 1 June, Cockroft recorded a new world-record time of 3.53.57 over 1500 metres during the Bedford International Games.

-In August, Hannah took Gold in 100 metres and for the first time competed in the 800 metres, winning gold at her first IPC European Championships that were held in Swansea.
-These were the last major championship medals missing from her collection.
+In August, Cockroft took gold in 100 metres and for the first time competed in the 800 metres, winning gold at her first IPC European Championships that were held in Swansea.
 She later took her fourth title as British Athletics Para athlete of the year and was named Athletics Weekly female para athlete of the year.

 2015

-2015 saw Cockroft lose her first-ever race after a 7-year domination.
-At the Newham open meet in July, Cockroft came second to British compatriot Kare Adenegan over 400 metres.
-She pulled it back later in the day with a win over the 800 metres.
-In Doha at the IPC World Championships at the end of the season, Hannah retained her world champion title over the 100 metres, and won her first gold medals over the 400 metres and 800 metres, on a world championship stage.
+2015 saw Cockroft lose her first race in seven years, when she came second to British compatriot Kare Adenegan over 400 metres at the Newham open meet in July.
+She won the 800 metres later the same day.
+In Doha at the IPC World Championships at the end of the season, Cockroft retained her world champion title over the 100 metres, and won her first gold medals over the 400 metres and 800 metres, on a world championship stage.